wangheyu/Navier_Stokes/readme.txt

-this is just used to test
-then i just delete something
-i add something
+the code is to calculate the Navier_Stokes equation